 - 10 tablespoons unsalted butter, softened

-- 8 slices brioche loaf, sliced 1-inch thick (see note above)
+- 8 slices brioche loaf, sliced 1-inch thick (see note)

 - 2 tablespoons Dijon mustard (optional)